databricks/spark-training/strata_2013/index.md

 ~~~
 Similar to RDD transformation in the earlier Spark exercises, the `map` operation on `tweets` maps each Status object to its text to create a new 'transformed' DStream named `statuses`.
 The `print` output operation tells the context to print first 10 records in each batch of data, which in this case, are the statuses.

-Finally, we need to tell the context to start running this computation.
+Finally, we need to tell the context to start running the computation we have setup.
 ~~~
     ssc.start()
 ~~~